A feature of the North Vancouver waterfront since 1986, the Lonsdale Quay Public Market is a vibrant marketplace with a variety of shops and vendors.

 The Public Market can be found at 123 Carrie Cates Court at the bottom of Lonsdale Avenue.
 The market is easily accessible by public transit, with both a major bus hub and the SeaBus terminal right next door.

-There is a parkade within the market which costs about $1.50 per hour.
-Parking at the ICBC Building across the street is also free on weekends and daily after 6 pm.
+There is a parkade within the market which costs around a couple of dollars per hour.
+Parking at the ICBC Building across the street used to be free on weekends and daily after 6 pm, but not anymore.

 Via the SeaBus, it takes about 15 minutes to get to Lonsdale Quay from downtown Vancouver.
 Lonsdale Quay is also less than a 5-minute walk to the Shipyards District where the Shipyard’s Night Market takes place in the summer (although not in 2020 due to COVID-19).